ioerger/transit2/src/pytransit/doc/source/method_corrplot.rst

 (or even between replicates of the same condition), the corrplot can often reveal individual samples which stand out as being far less correlated with all the others (which subsequently might be excluded from analyses).

-NEW: how to select samples in CLI or GUI...

 Command Line Usage
 ------